DebOguare/ChatterBox/README.md

 **Client Terminal:**
 ```
 Connected to the server.
-Type 'quit' to end the chat.
+Type 'over' to end the chat.
 You (Client): Hello, Server!
 Server says: Hi, Client!
 You (Client): How are you?